cozy/cozy.github.io/src/tutorials/data/queries.md

 It is possible to express the order of the documents returned by a query, by using the `sort` array.

-The sort is always done on a document field, by ascending (`asc`) or descending (`desc`) order, ascending being the default.
+The sort is always done on a document field, by ascending (`asc`) or descending (`desc`) order.
 It is possible to specify several fields to sort, by following this structure for each field:

 `{"fieldName": "asc"|"desc"}`